 Sanitary and/or Phytosanitary Certificate: These are export certificates issued by USDA/APHIS, certifying that the products are free of pests and diseases of concern to Guatemala.
-The sanitary certificate guarantees that animals or their products were raised according to previously arranged
+The sanitary

 The phytosanitary certificate confirms that the shipment of plants or plant products was inspected and is not carrying pests that are quarantined in Guatemala.
 Guatemala has specific phytosanitary requirements per product.